BuildAPKs/buildAPKs.entertainment/README.md

 # [buildAPKs.entertainment](https://github.com/BuildAPKs/buildAPKs.entertainment)
-Android APK app sources that build in [Termux](https://github.com/termux) in Amazon, Android and Chrome.
+Android APK app sources that build in [Termux](https://github.com/termux) in Amazon, Android, Chromebook and Windows.

 [The buildAPKs.entertainment git repository](https://github.com/BuildAPKs/buildAPKs.entertainment) is a git submodule for [buildAPKs](https://github.com/BuildAPKs/buildAPKs).
 Its' purpose is: small module for buildAPKs to confirm correct setup by building some entertaining APKs.
 In order to install it in its' proper place to attempt to make these applications on smartphone, tablet and TV, copy and paste the following into [Termux](https://github.com/termux):